haroohie-club/HaroohieSite/content/author/william.md

   github: 'https://github.com/WiIIiam278'
 ---

-William works on graphics, the website and as a proofreader for the Haroohie Translation Club!
+William works on graphics, the website, and as a proofreader for the Haroohie Translation Club!